Skip to Main Content

 Psychiatric Neuropsychology - Butler Hospital

-Faculty Supervisor(s): Nicole McLaughlin, PhD, Karen Holler, PhD, ABPP-CN, & Athene Lee, PhD
+Faculty Supervisor(s): Nicole McLaughlin, PhD, Athene Lee, PhD, Farah Aslanzadeh, PhD

 This rotation provides training in clinical neuropsychology in a psychiatric setting.
 Founded in 1844, Butler Hospital is Rhode Island’s only private, non-profit psychiatric hospital for adolescents, adults, and seniors.
 Butler is affiliated with Alpert Medical School of Brown University and is the flagship for its Department of Psychiatry and Human Behavior.
 Butler has specialty inpatient units in geriatrics, substance abuse, adolescents, and mood disorders, as well as partial hospital programs focusing on young adults, women and substance abuse.
 Butler houses a multidisciplinary Memory and Aging Program, a Psychiatric Neurosurgery Program directed by Dr. Nicole McLaughlin, and a Movement Disorders clinic directed by Dr. Joseph Friedman.